 Contributing

-Contributions can come in many different ways, not all are technical.
+Contributions are possible in many different ways, not all technical.
 How do I contribute?
 You can always contact us with questions.

 Ideas, feature requests